 Harry Christophers and The Sixteen are one of Genesis Foundation’s longest-standing partners, having been central to the Foundation’s major commissions.
 At the heart of the partnership is the funding of Genesis Sixteen, a unique training programme that nurtures talented young voices.

 The Young Vic is recognised for its work with emerging directors in the early stages of their careers.
 Genesis Foundation has funded the Young Vic’s Genesis Directors Programme since 2003, currently supporting the Genesis Fellowship, the Genesis Directors Network and the Genesis Future Directors Award programmes.

 The Genesis LAMDA Network at the internationally renowned drama school in West London is a flagship mentoring programme for actors, stage managers and technicians, which offers students vital support beyond graduation and equips them with the skills and knowledge they need to develop successful and sustainable careers in the industry.

 The Genesis Foundation supports Rufus Norris and the National Theatre’s work in developing new forms of music theatre in the UK.
 The aim is to prioritise the development of new forms of music theatre and to enhance the opportunity, structure and rigour around music theatre work in the UK.

 Royal Court Theatre

-Since 2001 the Genesis Foundation has furthered the relationship that John Studzinski established with the Royal Court Theatre in 1997 with the aim of supporting its groundbreaking work with emerging International playwrights.
-Over the years the theatre’s International Department has encouraged creative dialogue with hundreds of playwrights and theatre-makers around the world.
+For over 20 years, John Studzinski and later the Genesis Foundation supported the Royal Court’s International Playwrights’ programme, with the aim of supporting its ground-breaking work with emerging international playwrights.
+Over the years the theatre’s International Department encouraged creative dialogue with hundreds of playwrights and theatre-makers around the world.